How long will I need treatment?

-Herbs are natural substances, but this does not mean that they are all safe.
-However, a trained herbalist will be aware of which herbs are dangerous and should either be used in smaller doses, or avoided completely.
+Herbs are natural substances, and are generally speaking very safe.
+Of course there are some exceptions, but a trained herbalist will be aware of which herbs should be used in smaller doses, or avoided completely.

 Can children take herbal medicine?

 Yes, herbal medicine is suitable for people of all ages.
-However, we sometimes need to get a little creative when trying to encourage children to take herbal medicines - thankfully there are several ways to improve the taste.
+Sometimes we need to get a little creative when trying to encourage children to take herbal medicines - thankfully there are several ways to improve the taste!

-Can I take herbal medicines with the medicine from my G.P.?
+Can I take herbal medicines alongside medicine from my doctor?

 How long is a consultation?

-At the present time, I do not have a waiting area, so please try not to arrive more than 5 minutes earlier than your appointment time.
+I do not have a waiting area, so please try not to arrive more than 5 minutes before your appointment time.